kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-We propose this KEP to introduce a new CPU Manager Static Policy that spreads hyper threads across physical cores.
+We propose this KEP to introduce a new CPU Manager Static Policy Option that spreads hyper threads across physical cores.
 In this policy, we changed the cpu assignment sorting algorithm to sort by socket and then directly cpus without taking physical cores into ordering.
 It seems like a noisy neighbour issue, but it's always true.
 We will explain the reason in the motivation section.
 This policy is useful for some applications which need to take advantage of CPU Cache.

 ## Motivation